 Our curriculum is broad, balanced and relevant to the needs of all our learners.
 It offers a range of personalised progression pathways and enables our learners to make rapid progress in both core and foundation subjects, while giving the opportunity to experience a wealth of other enrichment and extra-curricular opportunities.

-To ensure that our learners achieve their highest grades possible, allowing them to ‘Dream Big’, we use a selection of industry leading tools such as GCSE Pod, Hegarty Maths and PowerBI, as well as providing extra sessions and support where appropriate.
+To ensure that our learners achieve their highest grades possible, allowing them to ‘Dream Big’, we use a selection of industry leading tools such as GCSE Pod, Hegarty Maths and Bedrock, as well as providing extra sessions and support where appropriate.

 In Years 7 and 8, learners benefit from an engaging curriculum which is competency based.
 It’s deliberately not too big a change from primary school teaching, so that learners can use methods that they already understand to start tackling new subjects.
 There is a particular emphasis on literacy, numeracy and digital literacy – the foundations for highly effective learning in future years.